Go to page content

 • Avoid habits that impact your oral and dental health negatively.

-Also, never underestimate the power of confidence and embrace your natural teeth as they are.
-If it helps, always remember that the people closest to you already think you have the perfect smile.
+Looking at what the science says is always fun, but never underestimate the power of confidence and embrace your natural teeth as they are.
+Remember that beauty is in the eye of the beholder.
 So, show it off and revel in your uniqueness!
-Who cares what science says?

 References: